-To direct and control all organisational operations in accordance with the strategy and priorities agreed by the Principal (CEO), CFO and Board of Governors.
+To direct and control all organisational operations in accordance with the strategy and priorities agreed by the Head of College (CEO), CFO and Board of Governors.
 To lead the individual teams across the campus communicating the College's operational strategies to ensure that goals and objectives are met.